apache/airflow/docs/apache-airflow/index.rst

 .. image:: /img/demo_graph_view.png
   :alt: Demo DAG in the Graph View, showing the status of one DAG run

-This example demonstrates a simple Bash and Python script, but these tasks can run any arbitrary code.
+This example demonstrates a simple Python script, but these tasks can run any arbitrary code.
 Think of running a Spark job, moving data between two buckets, or sending an email.
 The same structure can also be seen running over time: